Instant face lifting results without surgery is now possible with Minimally-Invasive Nonsurgical Threads (MINT).

 - 7 How Do You Find the Best MINT Threads Injector?

 What are MINT Threads?

-MINT Threads are intended to reduce sagging or drooping, reduce wrinkles and eliminate fine lines, tweak certain facial features, and create firmer more elastic skin.
+MINT PDO Threads are intended to reduce sagging or drooping, reduce wrinkles and eliminate fine lines, tweak certain facial features, and create firmer and more elastic skin.